 My name is Hamilton Belk, and I've been playing banjo since I was a kid.
 I record banjo overdubs from my studio for artists and bands all over the world.
 I play a decent clawhammer in addition to 3 finger, Scruggs style picking.

 My overdub rate is $100 per song (incl. revisions), and I enjoy contributing banjo sounds to ANY genre.
-I've broken up my work samples into a few different tracks.
+I've broken up my work samples into a few different tracks so you can get a sense of my playing.
 "Fast-picking" has the more uptempo, raucous sounds.
 "Americana" has samples with a more folky angle, slower tempos, at times more textural.
 "Alternative" is everything else from hip hop to EDM to prog rock.

 Hopefully you'll hear something that resonates with your project.
 If not, drop me a line, and I should be able find a sample that does.

 "As per usual, Hamilton smashed it out the park first time.
 He met my expectations and exceeded them.
 He's a brilliant musician and communicator.
 I used him for banjo last year and had no hesitation in return this year.
 In fact, it's a privilege to have him appear on my music."
 (Stuart D)